CepoiuRaduKosty/InhumanResources/README.md

 # DATABASE LOCAL CONFIGUARTION GUIDE
 #
-Before all the steps, make sure you have created a database in MySQL Workbench.
+Before all the steps, make sure you have created a database in MySQL Workbench with the name "inhuman_resources".
 And added a user with the following credentials:

 ```
 Login Name: InhumanResourcesUser